gridiron-zone/huddle/docs/docs/04-validators/02-setup.md

 :::

 ## 1. Run a fullnode
-To become a validator, you must first have `desmos` installed and be able to run a fullnode.
+To become a validator, you must first have `huddle` installed and be able to run a fullnode.
 You can first [setup your fullnode](../03-fullnode/01-overview.mdx) if you haven't yet.

 The rest of the documentation will assume you have followed our instructions and have successfully set up a fullnode.